-Over the Spring 2018 semester and up until July 1st, 2018, we invite students and educators to submit:
+Over the 2018-2019 school year, we invite students and educators to submit:

-Our team of editors will evaluate the submissions, and the best contributions will be included into the 2018 Back to School edition which will be released August 15, 2018.
+Our team of editors will evaluate the submissions, and the best contributions will be included in the next Back to School edition.

 - 3D emoji